 An EHT beamformee that receives an EHT NDP Announcement frame soliciting CQI feedback as part of an EHT TB sounding sequence shall generate an EHT compressed beamforming/CQI report for CQI feedback with Nc determined by the EHT beamformer.
 An EHT beamformee that receives an EHT NDP Announcement frame from an EHT beamformer with which it is associated and that contains the EHT beamformee’s MAC address in the RA field (indicating a non-TB sounding sequence) and also receives an EHT sounding NDP a SIFS after the EHT NDP Announcement frame shall transmit its EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.
 The TXVECTOR parameter CH_BANDWIDTH for the PPDU containing the EHT compressed beamforming/CQI report shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the EHT sounding NDP.

 An EHT beamformee that receives an EHT NDP Announcement frame as part of an EHT TB sounding sequence with a STA Info field identifying it soliciting SU or MU feedback shall generate an EHT compressed beamforming/CQI report using the feedback type, Ng, codebook size, and Nc indicated in the STA Info field.
-If the EHT beamformee then receives a BFRP Trigger frame with a matching STA Info field, the EHT beamformee transmits an EHT TB PPDU containing the EHT compressed beamforming/CQI report following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).
+If the EHT beamformee then receives a BFRP Trigger frame with a matching STA Info field, the EHT beamformee transmits an HE/EHT TB PPDU (#1103) containing the EHT compressed beamforming/CQI report following the rules defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).
 If the EHT NDP Announcement frame has the TA field set to the transmitted BSSID, and the EHT beamformee is a non-AP STA associated with an AP corresponding to a nontransmitted BSSID(#24108) that supports receiving Control frames with TA field set to the transmitted BSSID, then the EHT compressed beamforming/CQI report sent in response shall have the RA field set to as defined in 26.5.2.3.5 (RA field for frames carried in an HE TB PPDU).

 NOTE—A non-AP EHT beamformee that transmits an OM Control subfield with the UL MU Disable field set to 1 does not respond to BFRP Trigger frames (see 35.X (Operating mode indication)).